 Though OriginalFake was arguably best known for graphic T-shirts featuring KAWS’ distinctive artwork, collections evolved over later seasons to include elaborate cut’n’sew and outerwear pieces, each decorated with subtle references to Donnelly’s work.
 The result was a brand at the intersection of commercialism and creativity that encapsulated Donnelly’s admiration of pop artists such as Andy Warhol and Claes Oldenburg.

 Unfortunately, the brand’s ornate designs came at a high price, meaning little besides T-shirts ever made it out of Japan to Western stockists.
-In 2013, after seven years of operations, the brand closed down, but KAWS’ explorations in fashion have continued through collaborations with numerous fashion designers, as well as a huge collaboration with Uniqlo earlier this year that sold out at blistering speeds.
+In 2013, after seven years of operations, the brand closed down, but KAWS’ explorations in fashion have continued through collaborations with numerous fashion designers, as well as a huge collaboration with Uniqlo in 2016 that sold out at blistering speeds.

 A Bathing Ape